Amsmoox/TradeBOT/README.md

 - `GET /api/forex-signals/latest/`: Get the 5 most recent signals
 - `GET /api/forex-signals/by_instrument/?name=<instrument>`: Filter signals by instrument name (e.g., EURUSD)

+### Messaging Endpoints

+- `POST /api/telegram/send-alert/`: Send a manual alert to the Telegram channel
+- `GET /api/telegram/send-signals/`: Fetch the latest forex signals and send them to the Telegram channel

-## Scraping Workflow
+## Complete Workflow

-1. The `scrape_fxleaders.py` command initializes the `FXLeadersScraper` class
+1. The `scrape_fxleaders.py` command scrapes forex signals from FX Leaders website
-2. The scraper authenticates to FX Leaders using Selenium
-3. It navigates to the signals page and waits for dynamic content to load
-4. The scraper extracts signal data including instrument name, action, prices, and status
-5. Extracted data is formatted for easy reading
-6. If not in print-only mode, signals are saved to the database using the `ScrapedData` model
+2. Scraped signals are stored in the database using the `ScrapedData` model
+3. The REST API exposes these signals through its endpoints
+4. The messaging app fetches the latest signals directly from the database
+5. Signals are formatted with Telegram-compatible HTML markup
-7. The API can then serve these signals to external clients (like a Telegram bot)
+6. The TelegramBot service sends these signals to the configured Telegram channel/group
+7. Users receive real-time forex signals with entry prices, stop-loss, and take-profit levels

 ## Usage

-The backend is designed to:
-1. Scrape forex trading signals using the custom management command
-2. Store the signals in the database
-3. Expose the data through the REST API
-4. Allow a Telegram bot to connect to the API endpoints to deliver signals to users

 ### Running the Scraper